 3. The Tabletop Experiment is based upon a specific phenomenon of interest; an artefact of subjective perception, the physical behaviour of liquid, or the physical behaviours of an animal for example.

 5. The Tabletop Experiment must be sustained, maintained and nurtured: These systems being susceptible to change within themselves and the environment that directly surrounds them, should be a precariously balanced system which demands nurturing.
 A thing on the cusp of failure.
-For example, A vortex sustained in a coffee cup, of turbulent patterns of oil on water, or the life of microorganisms in a single droplet of pond water.

 7. The Tabletop Experiment must be an active process or an artefact of such.